Li Bai: At Chang'an

 Wu Yun's praise of Li Bai led Emperor Xuanzong (born Li Longji and also known as Emperor Minghuang) to summon Li to the court in Chang'an.
 Li's personality fascinated the aristocrats and common people alike, including another Taoist (and poet), He Zhizhang, who bestowed upon him the nickname the "Immortal Exiled from Heaven".
 Indeed, after an initial audience, where Li Bai was questioned about his political views, the Emperor was so impressed that he held a big banquet in his honor.
 At this banquet, the Emperor was said to show his favor, even to the extent of personally seasoning his soup for him.

 Emperor Xuanzong employed him as a translator, as Li Bai knew at least one non-Chinese language.
 Ming Huang eventually gave him a post at the Hanlin Academy, which served to provide scholarly expertise and poetry for the Emperor.

 Emperor Minghuang, seated on a terrace, observes Li Bai write poetry while having his boots taken off (Qing dynasty illustration).

 When the emperor ordered Li Bai to the palace, he was often drunk, but quite capable of performing on the spot.

 Li Bai wrote several poems about the Emperor's beautiful and beloved Yang Guifei, the favorite royal consort.
 A story, probably apocryphal, circulates about Li Bai during this period.
 Once, while drunk, Li Bai had gotten his boots muddy, and Gao Lishi, the most politically powerful eunuch in the palace, was asked to assist in the removal of these, in front of the Emperor.
 Gao took offense at being asked to perform this menial service, and later managed to persuade Yang Guifei to take offense at Li's poems concerning her.
 At the persuasion of Yang Guifei and Gao Lishi, Xuanzong reluctantly, but politely, and with large gifts of gold and silver, sent Li Bai away from the royal court.
 After leaving the court, Li Bai formally became a Taoist, making a home in Shandong, but wandering far and wide for the next ten some years, writing poems.
-Li Bai lived and wrote poems at Bishan (or Bi Mountain (碧山), today Baizhao Mountain (白兆山)) in Yandian, Hubei.
-Bi Mountain (碧山) in the poem Question and Answer Amongst the Mountains (山中问答 Shanzhong Wenda) refers to this mountain.
+Li Bai lived and wrote poems at Bishan, or Bi Mountain, now Baizhao Mountain in Yandian, Hubei.
+Mount Bi in the poem Question and Answer Amongst the Mountains refers to this mountain.